xxfoundation/elixxir-docs/end_to_end.md

 also sets the message fingerprint field of the cMix message.
 Please see our [cMix design document](cmix.md) for more detailed information about the cMix message format.

+### Session Rekeying

+#### Introduction

+Clients MUST periodically rekey.
+In the xx network protocol parlance rekeying means to create a new session created with a new basekey.
+Two new ephemeral session keypairs are computed; a new ephemeral DH keypair and a new SIDH ephemeral keypair.
+The public keys of these keypairs are sent to the other party and a new shared secrets are computed and used in the creation of a new basekey.

+Although a new session is created, the old session will still be used until the keys are exhausted.

+#### Scheduling

+Clients select a random rekey threshold which is the number of messages sent in a given session before sending a rekey.

+#### Rekey Finite State Machine

+#### Edge cases

+#### Privacy Considerations